nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 <h2 style="color: green">Jan—June 2023</h2>  I will be serving as an Area Chair (Senior Meta-Reviewer) for the Thirty-Nineth AAAI Conference on Artificial Intelligence (AAAI-23).

-We have released new functionality in NeuroX.
+We have released new functionality in the NeuroX Library.
 Please check out our corresponding paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/ACL23.pdf"> NeuroX Library for Neuron Analysis of Deep NLP Models </a> accepted to appear at the ACL demo track.

 I will be serving as Senior Area Chair for Interpretability and Analysis of Models for NLP Track at the EMNLP 2023.